Waiting for Remus to respond, it felt like my future hung upon his answer. Was I too bold, asking for a honeymoon without a wedding?

 I wanted to bite my tongue as I slanted a glance at Remus.
 His lips curved in an understanding smile.
 I blew him a kiss.

-After our group met Sendak at the back of the building next to the drop off point, I said, "I always wondered, do trolls have magical abilities, or do wizards cast the concealment spells that keep Muggles from noticing them?"
+After our group met Sendak at the back of the building next to the drop-off point, I said, "I always wondered, do trolls have magical abilities, or do wizards cast the Concealment Charms that keep Muggles from noticing them?"

 I said, "Cool," before a not-so-cool thought struck.
 "Can River trolls do that too?"